Seeker38/hate_speech_detection_on_youtube/README.md

 1.3.
 Install Kafka:
 - Visit the Apache Kafka homepage (https://kafka.apache.org/downloads) to download the version of Kafka you want to install.
 Choose the version suitable for your operating system.

+1.4.
+Install MongoDB:
+- Download MongoDB: Visit the MongoDB homepage: mongodb.com/try/download/community.
+Choose the version suitable for your operating system and download it.
+- Install MongoDB: Run the installation file (.msi) you just downloaded.
+Select "Complete" when asked about the installation type.
+Select "Run service as Network Service user" to run MongoDB as a Windows service.
+- Environment setup: Create folder C:\data\db to store MongoDB data.

 ###### Part 2: Install libraries for reactjs:

 2.1.
 Create a website using npm